felix021/openssl-selfsign/README.md

 A PKCS#12 certificate (p12 file, and corresponding password) will be assiged to the user, which can be imported in both Windows, MacOS, iOS, Android.

-Each certificate will be assigned a unique serial no (used in crl.pem).
-You can find it in `cert/index.txt`, or use this command:
+Each certificate will be assigned a unique serial number (used in crl.pem).

-    openssl x509 -in cert/newcerts/<name>/cert.crt -serial | grep serial

 Tips: For iOS, the Mail app (pre-installed with iOS) helps.

 # revoke certificate

     $ ./3-revoke-user.sh <cert-holder-name>

+Type the serial number to choose the certificate you want to revoke, or:

+    $ ./3-revoke-user.sh <cert-holder-name@serial>

 `./cert/crl.pem` will be updated.
 Replace with it in your web server's config, and don't forget to reload your web server.